sergio78180/centreon/doc/en/user/configuration/02hosts.rst

 *	The **Flap Detection Enabled** field allows us to enable or disable the detection flapping in the statuses (status value changing too often on a given period).
 *	The **Low Flap Threshold** and **High Flap Threshold** fields define the high and low thresholds for the detection of flapping in percentage of status change.
 *	The **Process Perf Data** field allows us to enable or disable performance data processing (and so the generation of performance graphics).
 This option is not necessary when Centreon Broker is use.
-*	The **Retain Satus Information** and **Retain Non Status Information** fields indicate if the information concerning the status is saved after every time the check command is repeated.
+*	The **Retain Status Information** and **Retain Non Status Information** fields indicate if the information concerning the status is saved after every time the check command is repeated.
 *	The **Stalking Options** field defined the options to be recorded if retention is enabled.
 *	The **Event Handler Enabled** field allows us to enable or disable the events handler.
 *	The **Event Handler** field defined the command to be executed if the event handler is enabled.